 With new integrations and the versatility of Android phones, Kisi has actually enabled this feature.
 We’ve introduced a new flow in the Android app that allows you to “read” your NFC card from your phone, decode the NFC ID, and enroll that to your Kisi account.
-Learn how to do it with transit cards and bank cards, by following those links!

 With so many different kinds of access cards out there, it can be difficult to know which one you have, or whether yours is secure, or even if you need it anymore.
 Hopefully, this article has cleared up some of those uncertainties for you, and convinced you that maybe access cards are a thing of the past, in a world where mobile is the new king!